ComputationalRegulatoryGenomicsICL/cageflow/README.md

 * `--sourcedir` specifies a directory containing either a set of FASTA files, one per reference chromosome, or a 2bit file for the whole reference genome.
 See the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details.
 The seed file should be written according to the contents of this directory.
 This option requires `--forgeseed` and is mutually exclusive with `--bsgenome`.
 * `--fasta` specifies a FASTA file containing a reference genome.
 This option is mandatory, unless `--index` is set.
 This option is mutually exclusive with `--index` and by default (when the `STAR` aligner is used) also requires the `--chromsizes` option.
 * `--chromsizes` specifies a TSV file with a list of chromosome sizes.
 This option is mandatory when using the default `STAR` aligner (to convert its output wig files to bigWig files) but must not be used together with an optional argument `--bowtie2` (see below).
+* `--gtf` specifies a GTF file with a whole-genome annotation to create a STAR index (if a FASTA file is provided) and/or to automatically create a TxDb annotation object to annotate tag clusters.
 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.
 * `--samplesheet` specifies the input CSV samplesheet.
 This option is mutually exclusive with `--infolder`.
 * `--infolder` specifies the folder within which the fastq files are.
 The files are searched in the subfolders too.
 The files are expected to be defined as <sample_identifier>_R{1,2}\*fastq.gz, where \* denotes any set of characters, and sample_identifier will be used in the downstream processes.